Naidu727/GymWebsite/README.md

 # ❚█══█❚FITNEED-a-gym-website

-This is a gym website developed using HTML, CSS and JS.This project involves only frontend coding languages
+This is a gym website developed using HTML, CSS and JS.This project involves only frontend coding languages.